CreasolTech/DomBusGateway/README.md

 * _showmodule ADDR_ : list ports associated to the specified module.
 For example _showmodule 3701_ to list ports and configuration for the module with address 3701.

-* _setport PORT CONFIGURATION_ : change the configuration of the specified port.
+* _setport PORT CONFIGURATION_ : TODO change the configuration of the specified port.
 For example _setport 1 IN_COUNTER,DIVIDER=2000_ to configure port1 in counter mode, type energy meter with pulsed output, 2000 pulses / kWh.<br clear="all" />
 ![setport command example](https://images.creasol.it/setport.webp)